kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

      - Comments
    * - key_id
      - mixed
-     - Key which identifies the contacts
+     - Key which identifies the contact
      - This can be a `field id <../../suite/appendices/system_fields.html>`_, **id** or **uid**.
 If left empty, the internal ID will be used by default.
    * - key_value
      - mixed